Why is Dynamics NAV a good fit for international companies?

 Microsoft Dynamics NAV is a flexible solution that can support these goals and that can be deeply localized to meet local requirements and has been embraced by divisions and branches of larger companies throughout the world.

-There are many more details to back this up – too many for a blog article, but if you are interested in the topic, you can learn more about Microsoft Dynamics NAV here.
+There are many more details to back this up – too many for a blog article, but if you are interested in the topic, you can learn more about international NAV here.